 The Payload URL must be a properly formatted HTTP/S URL.
 You can insert one Payload URL per webhook, and you can add up to eight events per webhook, so you can send information for more than one event to this receiving single Payload URL.

 In the Events section, press the Select Events button to add events to the webhook.
 In the slideout panel, flag up to eight events to include in the webhook, then press Confirm.
-For more information on each webhook and the corresponding JSON codes for them, refer to this article.
+More details on each webhook and the corresponding JSON codes for them.
 You will then see the Events field populate with your selected events, and you can remove them at any time using the X icon next to each event.